orbmis/smart-contract-event-hooks/README.md

 There exists a number of use cases that require some off-chain party to monitor the chain and respond to on-chain events by broadcasting a transaction.
 Such cases usually require some off-chain process to run alongside an Ethereum node, in order to subscribe to events via a web socket connection, and perform some logic in response to an event, by broadcasting a respective transaction to the network.
 For some use-cases, this may require an Ethereum node and an open websocket connection to some long-running process that may only be used infrequently, resulting in a sub-optimal use of resources.

 This proposal would allow for a smart contract to contain the logic it needs to respond to events without having to store that logic in some off-chain process.
-The smart contract can subscribe to events fired by other smart contracts and would only execute the required logic when it's needed.
-This method would suit any contract logic that does not require off-chain computation, but requires an off-chain process to monitor chain state in order to call one of it's functions in response response.
+The smart contract can subscribe to events fired by other smart contracts and would only execute the required logic when its needed.
+This method would suit any contract logic that does not require off-chain computation, but requires an off-chain process to monitor chain state in order to call one of its functions in response.

-Firing hooks from publisher smart contracts still requires an off-chain process to sign a hook payload and broadcast a transaction to execute a function.
+Firing hooks from publisher smart contracts still requires some off-chain impetus.
 To put it another way, somebody has to pull the trigger on the publisher contract, by submitting a transaction to the publisher contract in order to emit the hook event.
 This is how it works today, and this proposal doesn't change that.
-Where it does offer an improvement, is that each subscriber no longer needs it's own dedicated off-chain process for monitoring and responding to these events.
+Where it does offer an improvement, is that each subscriber no longer needs its own dedicated off-chain process for monitoring and responding to these events.
 Instead, a single incentivized relayer can subscribe to many different events on behalf of multiple consumer contracts.

 Thanks to innovations such as [web3 webhooks](https://moralis.io/web3-webhooks-the-ultimate-guide-to-blockchain-webhooks/), [web3 actions](https://blog.tenderly.co/new-features-web3-actions-war-rooms-sandbox-debugger-extension/), or [hal.xyz](hal.xyz) creating a relayer is easier than ever.